Tree Risk News

 1) All trees are Hazardous

-The informal and common interpretation of a Hazard is that it's a risk that's unacceptable and needs to be mitigated, or managed in some way.
+The informal and common interpretation of a Hazard is, it's a risk that's unacceptable and needs to be mitigated.
+The hazard needs to be managed in some way.

-Because every tree has the potential to cause death or injury, or damage property if it's within falling distance, every tree is a Hazard.
+Because every tree has the potential to cause death or injury, or damage property, every tree is a Hazard.
 No matter how Acceptable or Tolerable the risk.

 2) Hazard thinking is risk and benefit averse